Crying in H Mart

-Crying in H Mart: A Memoir is a 2021 memoir by Michelle Zauner, singer and guitarist of the musical project Japanese Breakfast.
+Crying in H Mart: A Memoir is a 2021 memoir by Michelle Zauner, singer and guitarist of the band Japanese Breakfast.
 It is her debut book, published on April 20, 2021, by Alfred A. Knopf.
 It is an expansion of Zauner's essay of the same name which was published in The New Yorker on August 20, 2018.
-The title mentions H Mart, a North-American supermarket chain that specializes in Korean and Asian products.
+The title mentions H Mart, a North American supermarket chain that specializes in Korean and other Asian products.

-The memoir received critical acclaim and debuted at number two on The New York Times best-seller list for combined print and e-book nonfiction.
-It spent 50 weeks on the combined list, and 60 weeks on the hardcover nonfiction list.
+The memoir received critical acclaim and became a major bestseller.

 Background

 After Zauner's mother Chongmi died of pancreatic cancer in October 2014, Zauner frequently made trips to H Mart, an experience she chronicled in her New Yorker essay and in "Real Life: Love, Loss and Kimchi" which won Glamour Magazine's 11th essay contest.

 Zauner has said that she decided to write a book-length memoir after literary agents contacted her following the publication of her New Yorker essay.
 In February 2019, American publishing house Alfred A. Knopf announced that it had won the rights to the book at auction.